 Along the Birdsville Track, a quick stop to stretch the legs and have a play.

 He was a bit of a celebrity amongst the other campers along the track who were missing their own dogs – they all knew his name and wanted a pat.
 Getting a photo with the whole family at the tip of Australia is something we will always cherish.

 Splashing around in Canal Creek on Cape York’s Old Telegraph Track.

 It’s a dog’s life

-Being able to take the family dog away has so many positives.
-Taking a walk, going kayaking or swimming is a great way for everybody to get some exercise.
-Playing games like chasey, or throwing a stick is good entertainment that you don’t have to plug into a powerpoint.
+Being able to bring along the family dog has so many positives and taking a walk with your four-legged friend, or going kayaking or swimming is a great way for everybody to get some exercise.
+Playing games like chasey, or throwing a stick is good entertainment that you don’t have to plug into a power socket.